ClemKambewu/hello-world/README.md

 # Issue
-This documentation explains how to fork a repository, creating a new brach, how to start the app and creating a new build This is to enable ne users to be able to fork a repository
+This documentation explains how to fork a repository, creating a new brach, how to start the app and creating a new build This is to enable new users to be able to fork a repository
 ## How to create a new branch
 Make sure you are in the directory of the repository
 ```